MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Restart conversation](media/create-topic-23.png)

-You can return to the conversation editor at any time to revise the topic's conversation path, and continue to fine-tune the virtual agent until you are ready to deploy it.
+You can return to the conversation editor at any time to revise the topic's conversation path and continue to fine-tune the virtual agent until you are ready to deploy it.
 For information on deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).

 For more information on using the Test Bot, see [Work with the Test Bot](how-to-test-bot.md).